 Encoding times in frames per second for VVenC 0.3 are shown for all rate points (CTC QPs) of the HD JVET test sequences in Figure 2 and for UHD in Figure 3.
 They are measured on an AMD Epyc 7502P using 8 threads.
+It should be noted that VVenC 1.0 is faster so the fps numbers are likely to increase for that version.